kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Demo Goal

-Define a clear question.
+Define a clear question
-Prepare data correctly.
+Prepare data correctly
 Train and evaluate a model

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.